 On-Camera Direct Flash.
 We do not recommend setting a custom white balance with the ExpoDisc when directly lighting subjects with on-camera flash.
-The ExpoDisc is an incident tool and requires your ability to aim it directly at the main (key) light source.
+The ExpoDisc is an incident light metering tool and requires your ability to aim it directly at the main (key) light source.

 Pictures with a blue colorcast usually result from improperly aiming the camera towards a warmer (yellow) light when cooler (blue) light is actually illuminating the subject.
-Try resetting the custom white balance by aiming the camera towards the warmer light source.
+Try resetting the custom white balance by aiming the camera towards the cooler light source.